uas2030/uas2030.github.io/content/docs/suas2025/report-airframe.md

 </div>
 </figure>

-Finite Element Analysis \(FEA) was conducted using ANSYS to ensure structural durability and minimise stress concentrations under dynamic flight loading. **Topology optimisation** further reduced the frame’s weight without compromising mechanical performance.
-Results of this simulation are illustrated in @fig:fem.
+Finite Element Analysis (FEA) was conducted using ANSYS to ensure structural durability and minimise stress concentrations under dynamic flight loading. **Topology optimisation** further reduced the frame’s weight without compromising mechanical performance.
+Results of this simulation are illustrated in the figure in [previous section](#aircraft-design-and-testing).